 “It doesn’t need any improvements if anyone would just obey the laws we have,” Chattaway said.
 “I don’t think they need to spend millions and millions of dollars to try and improve this intersection.”

-The proposed improvements are scheduled to come up for discussion at a public hearing hosted by FDOT at the Beaches Branch Library in Neptune Beach on June 18 at 4:30 p.m.
-Those who show up will have the opportunity to speak with agency staff.
-Public comment begins at 6:30 p.m.
+The proposed improvements were scheduled to come up for discussion at a public hearing hosted by FDOT at the Beaches Branch Library in Neptune Beach at 4:30 p.m.
+Tuesday.
+Those who showed up had the opportunity to speak with agency staff.
+Public comment began at 6:30 p.m.
+Visit nflroads.com for additional project details.

 Copyright 2019 by WJXT News4Jax - All rights reserved.